locphan87/formik-validators/README.md

 translateFn = (term, params) => term
 ```

-However, you can create your own translate function.
+But you can create your own translate function.

 ```ts
 // validator.ts